 Experience outdoor living at its freshest and finest on our Colorado’s Rocky Mountains adventure.
 Anchored in majestic Rocky Mountain National Park, this trip has it all: snow covered peaks, crystal clear mountain lakes, rushing rivers, abundant wildlife, and world-class hiking, rock climbing, and whitewater rafting.
-For ten days you’ll challenge yourself in this awe inspiring setting, inevitably forming strong friendships and a deeper appreciation for the natural world.
-Whether you’re a seasoned outdoorsperson, first-time camper, or somewhere in between, CRM is a fantastic trip for all!
+For nine days you will challenge yourself in this awe inspiring setting, inevitably forming strong friendships and a deeper appreciation for the natural world.
+Whether you’re a seasoned outdoorsperson, first-time camper, or somewhere in between, Colorado’s Rocky Mountains is a fantastic trip for all!

 Hiking Rocky Mountain National Park

-After meeting at the Denver Airport, we’ll make our way along the Trail Ridge Road, the highest paved road in the U.S., to our first destination in Grand Lake.
+After meeting at the Denver Airport, we’ll make our way to our first destination in Grand Lake.
 Here, we’ll spend two days exploring the more secluded, western side of Colorado’s Rocky Mountain National Park where we’ll likely see the highest concentration of wildlife: marmot, bald eagles, and the Park’s iconic elk.
-Next, we’ll visit the highest Visitor Center in the National Parks Service en route to Estes Park, where we’ll spend another few days hiking and exploring the breathtaking scenery.
+Next, we’ll visit the highest Visitor Center in the National Parks Service en route to Estes Park, traveling along along Trail Ridge Road, the highest paved road in the U.S. In Estes Park, we’ll spend another few days hiking and exploring the breathtaking scenery.

 To give our hiking legs a rest, we’ll make our way to some of the best introductory rock faces in the US to spend a day rock climbing with professional instructors.
 The experience will have something for everyone; under the watchful eyes of our instructors, we’ll learn the basics of climbing and traverse between two rock faces – all with an element of incorporated team-building.
 We’ll then transfer to the whitewater of the Poudre River outside of Fort Collins, where we’ll experience, with professional guides, the thrills of class II, III, and even the occasional class IV rapids.

 Please see our General FAQ page for many more frequently asked questions and answers!